20 Top-Rated Day Trips from Valletta

 10. Sliema: Waterfront Restaurants and Harbor Cruises

 Sliema's main attraction is its Strand, the seaside promenade lined with hotels, restaurants, shops, and cafés.
-The Strand invites visitors to take a leisurely stroll or enjoy a meal at a waterfront terrace.
+The Strand is a good place to take a walk or enjoy a meal at a waterfront terrace.
 There are no real beaches, only rocky areas for sunbathing.
 Some spots have ladders leading to the sea and cordoned-off swimming areas.

 The Sliema waterfront is the departure point for the ferry to Valletta and for boat trips to other locations in Malta such as the Blue Grotto, the Island of Gozo, and the Blue Lagoon on the island of Comino.

-For an in-depth tour of the Valletta Grand Harbor, take a Grand Harbor Tour.
+For an in-depth tour of the Valletta Grand Harbor, take a Grand Harbor Tour that departs from the Sliema Ferries dock.
 This sightseeing cruise gives tourists a view of Valletta's impressive defense fortifications and bastions, the towns around Valletta, and the scenic yacht marinas within the creeks of the Grand Harbor.

 Noteworthy monuments in Sliema are Saint Julian's Tower, a coastal watchtower, and the Baroque-style Parish Church of St. Julian, originally built in 1682 and enlarged in 1848.

 The town celebrates the Feast of Saint Julian the last weekend of August.
-During this joyful festival, the parish church is illuminated by multicolored lights, and monumental statues are brought out from the parish church into the streets during a procession.
-The religious festival includes several days of marching band parades and fireworks.
-Visitors will not want to miss the festival's street stalls that sell Maltese delicacies such as nougat and other sweets.
+This religious festival includes several days of marching band parades and fireworks.
+You will not want to miss the festival's street stalls that sell Maltese delicacies such as nougat and other sweets.

 11. Mosta Rotunda

-The only reason for tourists to visit Mosta is to see its parish church, but it is certainly a worthwhile sight.
-The Parish Church of Saint Mary is known as the Mosta Rotunda or Mosta Dome, named after its dome which is one of the largest in the world.
-The dome is so immense that it is visible far in the distance from many different points on the island of Malta.
+Mosta's only tourist attraction is its parish church, but it is certainly worth the journey to visit.
+The Parish Church of Saint Mary takes its name from the dome, which is one of the largest in the world.
+The immense dome is visible from many different points on the island of Malta.

-The spectacular Neoclassical church was designed by Grognet de Vassé and construction began in 1833.
-It took 27 years to build the church, and the entire dome was constructed without the use of scaffolding.
+This spectacular Neoclassical church was designed by Grognet de Vassé.
+Construction began in 1833 and took 27 years to complete.
+The entire dome was built without the use of scaffolding.

-The exterior and interior of the church come close to being a replica of the Pantheon in Rome that was built in the 1st-century AD, except that the Mosta Dome is ornately decorated and brighter.
-The massive towering dome features a ceiling pattern that mimics the geometric pattern of the ancient Pantheon, albeit with gilded and pastel blue painted details.
+The exterior and interior of the church come close to being a replica of the Pantheon in Rome, except that the Mosta Dome is ornately decorated and brighter.
+The interior features a ceiling pattern that mimics the geometric pattern of the ancient Pantheon, albeit with gilded and pastel-blue painted details.

-With light flooding through the 16 ceiling windows, the light and airy sanctuary has an inspiring celestial ambience.
-The floor of the church reveals intricate marble inlays that weave an interplay of patterns to mirror the ceiling.
+With sunlight flooding through the 16 ceiling windows, the airy sanctuary has an inspiring celestial ambience.
+The floor of the church reveals intricate marble inlays that weave an interplay of patterns, to mirror the ceiling.
 Evocative religious art and lavish wall paintings are displayed throughout the chapels of the sanctuary.
 The murals were painted by Guiseppe Calì.

-Mosta is famous for having survived the bombing of World War II.
-In April 1942, a large Luftwaffe bomb pierced through the dome but did not explode.
-At that moment, more than 300 people were in the sanctuary for evening mass.
+During World War II in April 1942, a large Luftwaffe bomb pierced through the dome but did not explode.
+At that moment, more than 300 people were in the sanctuary for an evening Mass.
 This event is known as the "Miracle of Mosta."
 The spot where the bomb entered the dome is still visible in the ceiling, and a replica of the bomb is displayed in the Sacristy.

 12. Zejtun's Historic Churches, Feast Days, and Olive Festival

-This slow-paced country village is rich in culture and history, boasting a heritage of producing olive oil.
+This slow-paced country village boasts a rich heritage of producing olive oil since the 7th century.
 The town's name derives from the Arabic word "zejt," which means oil.

-During September, when the olive harvest begins, Zejtun hosts an Olive Festival, with folk music, traditional dance performances, and a market featuring local specialties made with olives.
+At the end of September, when the olive harvest begins, Zejtun hosts an Olive Festival, called Zejt iz-Zejtun in Maltese.
+The festival includes folk music, traditional dance performances, and a market featuring olive oil and local specialties made with olives.
 The market also has stalls selling arts and crafts created by residents of Zejtun.